-- Start by making the almond milk and lining a slice tin (mine was about 30x15cm) fully with baking paper or plastic wrap.
+- Start by making the almond milk and lining a slice tin (mine was about 30x15cm) fully with baking paper.

 - In a food processor, blend the cashews, macadamias and coconut until finely chopped.
 Now add in the remaining ingredients and blend again.
 Press the base mixture into the bottom of the lined tin evenly and place in the freezer to set.